 Photo Description In the picture above, from left CAAR Manager Richard Merzian, CAAR Visiting Fellow Professor Hassan and the head of the Middle East Branch at DFAT, Greg Ralph.

 This program provides funding to universities and professional organisations to arrange for Australian groups to travel to the Arab world (or vice versa) to undertake activities related to their studies or professions.
-For example, journalism students could attend a professional tour of local media agencies, or a sporting team could engage in a ‘train-the-trainer’ program.
-The students and the grantee are responsible for appropriate promotion of the CAAR’s support of the project, including through the use of social media.
+For example, journalism students could attend a professional tour of local media agencies, or a sporting team could engage in a ‘train-the-trainer’ program, or primary/secondary teachers learning teaching techniques.
+The students, teachers and the grantee are responsible for appropriate promotion of the CAAR’s support of the project, including through the use of social media.

 Swinburne University of Technology - Department of Media and Communication – “The Foreign Correspondent Study Tour”